routinghub/schema-tools/README.md

 ## Notes

-Generated JSON is used internally by `vrs-frontend` app, and not directly compatible with Routing API schema (although).

-The converter can be used to facilitate preparation of API requests from customer data.
+The Excel -> JSON converter can be used to facilitate preparation of API requests from customer data.

+Note, that generated JSON is to be used internally by `vrs-frontend` app, and not directly compatible with Routing API schema.

+The conversion to Routing API schema is straightforward:
+- `.json` field contains Routing API request definition;
+- `.json.options` field must be replaced with correct object, see https://routinghub.com/api/routing/v1-devel/doc#addRoutingRequest.request.options